Ho! Summer

 "Ho!
 Summer" is a single by Tackey & Tsubasa.

-"Ho!
-Summer" is Tackey & Tsubasa's seventh single under the Avex Trax label, and is their first single to be dedicated to summer.
+Their seventh single under the Avex Trax label, "Ho!
+Summer" is their first single to be dedicated to summer.
 The regular version of the CD came with a bonus track, the limited version came with a special key ring, and the CD+DVD version came with a DVD with choreography for the song "Ho!
 Summer".
 The main track was used as the theme song for the drama "Gakincho: Return Kids" from July 31, 2006 to September 29, 2006.
 The Tsubasa solo song, "Mihatenu Yume", was used as the House Commodity "Dongari Corn" commercial song.
 The limited edition song, "Michi", was used as the image song for "Kawai Juku".